databricks/lilac/docs/getting_started/quickstart.md

 This should open a browser tab pointing to `http://localhost:5432`.

-## Adding a dataset
+## Add a dataset

 Let's load [OpenOrca](https://huggingface.co/datasets/Open-Orca/OpenOrca), a popular instruction dataset used for tunning LLM models.

-Click the `Add dataset` button on the Getting Started page and fill the form shown in the video below.
+Click the `Add dataset` button on the Getting Started page and add the dataset info as shown below.
 While the Lilac tool can scale to millions of rows on a single machine, we are sampling to 100,000 so we can get started quickly.

 <video loop muted autoplay controls src="../_static/getting_started/orca-load.mp4"></video>

-## Configuring
+## Configure

-When we load a dataset, Lilac creates a default UI configuration, inferring the _media_ fields (e.g. rich text) from the _metadata_ fields.
+When we load a dataset, Lilac creates a default UI configuration, inferring which fields are _media_ (e.g. rich text), and which are _metadata_ fields.
 The two types of fields are presented differently in the UI.
 Let's edit the configuration by clicking the `Dataset settings` button in the top-right corner.
+If your media field contains markdown, you can enable markdown rendering.

 <video loop muted autoplay controls src="../_static/getting_started/orca-settings.mp4"></video>

-## Enrichment
+## Enrich

-Lilac can enrich your media fields with additional metadata in two ways:
+Lilac can enrich your media fields with additional metadata by:

-- Running a signal (e.g. PII detection)
+- Running a signal (e.g. PII detection, language detection, text statistics, etc.)
-- Running a concept (e.g. profanity detection)
+- Running a concept (e.g. profanity, sentiment, etc. or a custom concept that you create)

 ### PII detection